jphong125/stellaapic/Writerside/topics/Get-Cason-Icon-List.md

-# Get Cason Icon List
+# Get Casino Icon List

 ## Overview
 Using this method Casino Operator will get icons list for the games.